boostrjs/boostr/packages/web-application-ts/README.md

 # @boostr/web-application-ts

-A Boostr template for building a full-stack web application in TypeScript.
+A Boostr template for building full-stack web apps in TypeScript.

 ## Usage